Reactions as Portable faces possible arrest after beating up DJ Chicken

 Portable gushes as he welcomes baby boy

-Ace singer Portable welcomed a baby boy and shared the good news to his numerous followers on social media.
+Ace singer Portable welcomed a baby boy and shared the good news with his numerous followers on social media.

 The Zazzoo crooner took to his Instagram page to share a video and photos of the newborn and also showered him with beautiful words.